travetto/travetto/docs/design/ENTRYPOINT.md

 Entry Points
 ------------------

-Within the @travetto framework, there are three main entry points into the system.
+Within the @travetto framework, there are two main entry points into the system.

 - CLI actions
-- PLUGIN adapters
 - Direct invocation

 ## Commonalities